Plugins

 ->modal(false) // defaults to true

-#Disabling creation, edition, deletion, and reordering.
+#Disabling creation, edition, deletion, reordering, moving, and indenting.

 AdjacencyList::make('subjects')